marano/blog/_posts/2014-07-17-5-work-culture-benefits.markdown

   - english
 ---

-Flat organization culture is somenthing there I only have experienced here at He:labs.
-It is already a environment that I love.
-So I decided to share a few point of my experience about it.
+Flat organization culture is something that I have only experienced here at HE:labs.
+It is already an environment that I love.
+So I decided to share a few points of my experience about it.

 <!--more-->